Rational Solutions of Painlev\'e V from Hankel Determinants and the Asymptotics of Their Pole Locations: Construction of the -function

-\subsection{Outside $ EoT$: genus $0$ $g$--function and effective potential}
+\subsection{Outside $\boldsymbol{{\rm EoT}}$: Genus $\boldsymbol{0}$ $\boldsymbol{g}$-function and effective potential}

-For $|s|$ sufficiently large we are going to postulate first, and then verify, the form of the effective potential.
-We will see that the conditions in Cor. \ref{corphicond} are fulfilled for $s$ ranging in an unbounded region and up to the boundary of $EoT$.
-This is the region bounded by the black arcs in Fig \ref{Figone}.
+For $|s|$ sufficiently large, we are going to postulate first, and then verify, the form of the effective potential.
+We will see that the conditions in Corollary~\ref{corphicond} are fulfilled for $s$ ranging in an unbounded region and up to the boundary of ${\rm EoT}$.
+This is the region bounded by the black arcs in Figure~\ref{Figone}.